mickfuzz/phd4/_posts/other/conferences/2024-05-031-tepa_conference.md

 ## Blog post Intro

-The overall thrust of this blog post that game making as a computing pedagogy remains fertile ground to develop students confidence and fluency but that need further development and sharing of practice are needed to overcome systemic barriers to achieving that potential.
+The overall direction of this blog post that game making as a computing pedagogy remains fertile ground to develop students confidence and fluency but that need further development and sharing of practice are needed to overcome systemic barriers to achieving that potential.

 My research with home educating families developed a game making pedagogy which has been shaped by and integrates patterns of home behaviours and inherent design patterns present in retro games platform games.